tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 | 4 | [AMENDMENT_EVENTDATE_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/718dfc3c-cb52-4fca-b8e2-0e722f375da7) |
 | 5 | [AMENDMENT_EVENT_FROM_EVENTDATE](https://rs.tdwg.org/bdqcore/terms/710fe118-17e1-440f-b428-88ba3f547d6d)

-See [TIME Tests diagram](../../supplement/index.md#TIME) for the relationships between the Tests and associated Information Elements ActedUpon that operate on aspects of date and time (Darwin Core class Event).
+See [TIME Tests diagram](../../supplement/index.md#523-diagram-of-the-time-oriented-tests-and-informationelementsactedupon) for the relationships between the Tests and associated Information Elements ActedUpon that operate on aspects of date and time (Darwin Core class Event).

-Similarly, for dwc:taxonID -
+Similarly, for dwc:taxonID:

 | Order | Test                                                       |
 |-------|------------------------------------------------------------|
 | 1 | [AMENDMENT_TAXONID_FROM_TAXON](https://rs.tdwg.org/bdqcore/terms/431467d6-9b4b-48fa-a197-cd5379f5e889) |
 | 2 | [AMENDMENT_SCIENTIFICNAME_FROM_TAXONID](https://rs.tdwg.org/bdqcore/terms/f01fb3f9-2f7e-418b-9f51-adf50f202aea) |

-The corresponding [NAME Tests diagram](../../supplement/index.md#NAME) displays the Tests and associated Information Elements ActedUpon that operate on aspects of taxonomic name (Darwin Core class Taxon).
-See also, the [diagrams for the SPACE Tests](../../supplement/index.md#SPACE) and the [OTHER Tests](../../supplement/index.md#OTHER)
+The corresponding [NAME Tests diagram](../../supplement/index.md#521-diagram-of-the-name-oriented-tests-and-informationelementsactedupon) displays the Tests and associated Information Elements ActedUpon that operate on aspects of taxonomic name (Darwin Core class Taxon).

+See also the [SPACE Tests diagram](../../supplement/index.md#522-diagram-of-the-space-oriented-tests-and-informationelementsactedupon) and the [OTHER Tests diagram](../../supplement/index.md#524-diagram-of-the-other-oriented-tests-and-informationelementsactedupon).

 BDQ Core does not specify how these ordering of these Tests should be accomplished.
 Ordering of Tests COULD be done by describing an Amendment Test with an expected response that specifies the execution of each Test in order.
-Such a composition of Amendment Tests would be the preferred method of sequencing under the Framework, but to keep Tests as granular a possible, and to allow the maximum flexibility for the composition of Tests in Profiles to support bdqffdq:UseCases, BDQ Core does not provide such a test specification.
-Ordering of Tests could be done by providing a configuration file for a Test execution framework specifying test dependencies.
+Such a composition of Amendment Tests would be the preferred method of sequencing under the Framework, but to keep Tests as granular a possible, and to allow the maximum flexibility for the composition of Tests in Profiles to support bdqffdq:UseCases, BDQ Core does not provide such a Test Specification.
+Ordering of Tests could be done by providing a configuration file for a Test execution framework specifying Test dependencies.
 Ordering could be supported in a workflow environment by composing a workflow to execute these Tests in sequence.
 The order specified above SHOULD be followed.

 #### 6.4.2.1 Terms for describing Test Dependencies (non-normative)

 The bdqffdq: ontology does not include a property to describe sequence inter-dependencies among amendments.

-The bdqffdq: ontology provides terms: bdqffdq:targetedMeasure, bdqffdq:targetedValidation, bdqffdq:TargetedIssue, that could be used, together with bdqffdq:improvedBy to relate Amendment Tests to Validation, Measure, and Issue Tests.
+The bdqffdq: ontology does provide the terms bdqffdq:targetedMeasure, bdqffdq:targetedValidation, and bdqffdq:TargetedIssue, which could be used, together with bdqffdq:improvedBy to relate Amendment Tests to Validation, Measure, and Issue Tests.
 BDQ Core does not use these terms to describe Test interrelationships, though they could be used for this purpose.

 #### 6.4.3 Implementing a concrete Test (normative)

-Implementations MAY be complete in the scope of the Test as described in [bdqcore:](../../list/bdqcore/index.md) with bdqffdq terms.
-Such concrete implementations encompass the elements of the test defined in an instance of bdqffdq:DataQualityNeed, plus its associated bdqffdq:InformationElements, instance of a subclass of bdqffdq:Method, instance of bdqffdq:Specification, any related Arguments and Parameters, and be able to produce instances of bdqffdq:Assertion (carrying Response.status, Response.result, Response.comment).
-(In contrast, see Section [6.4.6 Implementing an Abstract Test](#646-Implementing-an-Abstract-Test) for settings where implementations may abstractly consider only the instance of bdqffdq:DataQualityNeed with its associated bdqffdq:InformationElements).
+Implementations MAY be complete in the scope of the Test as described in [BDQ Core Tests and Assertions List of Terms](../../list/bdqcore/index.md) with bdqffdq terms.
+Such complete implementations encompass the elements of the Test defined in an instance of bdqffdq:DataQualityNeed, plus its associated bdqffdq:InformationElements, instance of a subclass of bdqffdq:Method, instance of bdqffdq:Specification, any related Arguments and Parameters, and MUST be able to produce instances of bdqffdq:Assertion (carrying Response.status, Response.result, Response.comment).
+In contrast, see Section [6.4.6 Implementing an Abstract Test](#646-Implementing-an-Abstract-Test) for settings where implementations may abstractly consider only the instance of bdqffdq:DataQualityNeed with its associated bdqffdq:InformationElements.

 #### 6.4.4 Presenting Darwin Core Data to a Method that Implements a Test

-One complexity introduced by the abstraction of Tests into essentially APIs that take [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) as input and output, Response objects are correctly mapping Darwin Core terms loaded in an execution framework onto the parameters of an implementation method.
+One complexity introduced by the abstraction of Tests into APIs that take [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) as input and output is to make sure that Response objects are correctly mapping Darwin Core terms loaded in an execution framework onto the parameters of an implementation method.
 Consider an implementation of the Test [VALIDATION_ENDDAYOFYEAR_INRANGE](https://rs.tdwg.org/bdqcore/terms/9a39d88c-7eee-46df-b32a-c109f9f81fb8) that has a method signature:

     public Response validationEnddayofyearInrange(String startDayOfYear, String eventDate)